University Policies

 (919) 684-8222

-Additional information, including the complete text of Duke’s Policy on Prohibiting Discrimination, Harassment and Related Misconduct and appropriate complaint procedures, may be found here.
-For further information visit the U.S. Department of Education Office for Civil Rights, or call 1-800-421-3481.
+The complete text of Duke's Policy on Prohibited Discrimination, Harassment, and Related Misconduct and appropriate complaint procedures, may be found by visiting the Office for Institutional Equity's website.
+Additional information and resources are available through the U.S. Department of Education Office for Civil Rights, or call 1-800-421-3481.